Abort67: Funding

 Critics of Abort67 claimed without any evidence that they received funding from abroad.

-CBR UK state that while they are affiliated to CBR in the States, they are in no way funded by them.
+CBR UK state that while they are affiliated with CBR in the United States, they are in no way funded by them.
 Funds are raised through individuals who believe in the aims of their work, which is to make abortion unthinkable, to offer support to those facing a crisis pregnancy and to help anyone affected by a past abortion to find healing.
 They say that a number of their volunteers and supporters are themselves people who have had an abortion or have someone close to them who lost a child in an abortion.

-Abort67, a project of CBR UK were wound up in 2019 to integrate all their work under the banner of CBR UK.
+Abort67, a project of CBR UK, were wound up in 2019 to integrate all their work under the banner of CBR UK.
 Info on their work can be found on their website.

-It has been reported in the media that Abort67 has links to American Organisations.
+It has been reported in the media that Abort67 has links to American organisations.